IgorCATech/che-che4z-explorer-for-endevor/README.md

 </div>

-# Explorer for Endevor
+Explorer for Endevor is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
+The extension is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support), [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe), and [Debugger for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.debugger-for-mainframe) extensions.

-Explorer for Endevor gives you the ability to Browse and Retrieve CA Endevor® SCM elements using a user-friendly, intuitive IDE interface.
-Explorer for Endevor also allows you to create customized filters for Endevor Elements and their locations to help make your workflow more efficient.
+The Explorer for Endevor VS Code extension modernizes the way you interact with CA Endevor® SCM, using a user-friendly, intuitive IDE interface and provides the following benefits:

+- View and retrieve CA Endevor elements
+- View elements details
+- Manage your Endevor profiles, Endevor location profiles, and base profiles
+- Perform quick edit
+- Generate an element

 > How can we improve Explorer for Endevor?
-[Let us know on our Git repository](https://github.com/eclipse/che-che4z-explorer-for-endevor/issues)

-This extension is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
-Feel free to contribute right here.

-Explorer for Endevor is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support), [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) and [Debugger for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.debugger-for-mainframe) extensions.
+[Open an issue in our Git repository](https://github.com/eclipse/che-che4z-explorer-for-endevor/issues).
+Feel free to contribute.

 ## Table of Contents